-- 71. SUPPORT State efforts to increase the scope of benefits and reimbursement rates contained in Minor Consent Medi-Cal to give youth suffering from substance abuse disorders access to a continuum of care, including residential and one-on-one outpatient treatment. - 72.
-SUPPORT efforts to give incentives to providers to establish more youth-driven treatment facilities within the community. - 73.
+- 73. SUPPORT legislation that improves the quality of health care, whether through the use of technology, innovative delivery models or combining and better accessing various streams of revenue, including but not limited to acute and long term care integration. - 74.
+SUPPORT legislation to protect safety net providers, both public and private.
+Legislation should focus on stabilizing Medi-Cal rates and delivery modes and should advocate that these actions are essential to the success of any effort to improve access and make health care more affordable. - 75.
+SUPPORT efforts that allow counties to draw down federal Medicaid funds for providing confidential alcohol and drug screening and brief intervention services to pregnant women and women of childbearing age who also qualify for Medi-Cal benefits. - 76.
+SUPPORT state efforts to increase the scope of benefits and reimbursement rates contained in Minor Consent Medi-Cal to give youth suffering from substance abuse disorders access to a continuum of care, including residential and one-on-one outpatient treatment. - 77.
+SUPPORT efforts to give incentives to providers to establish more youth-driven treatment facilities within the community. - 78.
 SUPPORT efforts to extend Minor Consent Medi-Cal Coverage to incarcerated youths, many of whom are in custody due to drug related crimes.
-This could greatly decrease recidivism in the juvenile justice system. - 74.
-SUPPORT county efforts in the promotion of partnerships that provide integrated responses to the needs of alcohol and drug populations, including criminal justice, perinatal and youth as well as those populations with co-occurring disorders. - 75.
-SUPPORT and encourage the development of strategies that include alcohol and drug services in the provision of all culturally appropriate health care services. - 76.
-SUPPORT the development and institutionalization of a tracking system for use on utilization and notification of Healthy Family substance abuse benefits for youths enrolled under California's Health Family program.
-Like other youth in
+This could greatly decrease recidivism in the juvenile justice system. - 79.
+SUPPORT county efforts in the promotion of partnerships that provide integrated responses to the needs of alcohol and other drugs populations, including criminal justice, perinatal and youth as well as those populations with co-occurring disorders. - 80.
+SUPPORT and encourage the development of strategies that include alcohol and other drugs services in the provision of all culturally appropriate health care services. - 81.
+SUPPORT efforts to require coverage of medically necessary alcohol and substance abuse related disorder treatment on the same levels as other medical conditions in health care service plans and disability insurance policies.
+Alcohol and other drugs treatment services are the most under-funded of all health services.
+Neither the state nor the federal allocations to the County covers medical treatment for AOD services, and so are a cost borne by the County.